MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/limits-ediscovery20.md

 - MET150
 ms.custom:
 - seo-marvel-apr2020
-description: Learn about the case limits, indexing limits, and search limits in effect for the Advanced eDiscovery solution in Microsoft 365.
+description: "Learn about the case limits, indexing limits, and search limits in effect for the Advanced eDiscovery solution in Microsoft 365."
 ---

 # Limits in Advanced eDiscovery